mggower/vno/README.md

 ## Overview

 - Vue is an approachable javascript framework with an exciting ecosystem with remarkable versatility.
 Deno is a runtime environment intent on improving the shortcomings of node.js.
-We wanted to be able to leverage the vue framework in a deno runtime environment, but could not find a tool that made this possible.
-So we decided to make it ourselves.
+We wanted to be able to leverage the Vue framework in a Deno runtime environment, and vno makes that possible.

 ## How to use vno

-- You can use the vno Command Line Interface to quickly create a new vue project in a deno runtime
+- You can use the vno Command Line Interface to quickly create a new Vue project in a Deno runtime
-- OR you can use the vno build method to compile an existing vue file structure into a deno-legible .js file
+- OR you can use the vno build method to compile an existing Vue file structure into a Deno-legible .js file

 ### vno installation